MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-receiving-and-putting-away-in-advanced-warehousing.md

 -   Setting up WHITE location for receiving and putting away.
 -   Creating and releasing two purchase orders for full warehouse handling.
--   Creating and posting a warehouse receipt document for multiple purchase order lines from specific suppliers.
+-   Creating and posting a warehouse receipt document for multiple purchase order lines from specific vendors.
 -   Registering a warehouse put-away for the received items.

 ## <a name="roles"></a>Roles